If you had asked me a few years ago if I would be writing a blog I would have thought you were crazy.

 FREE graphic design software for creating images for your blog, Pinterest, and Instagram.

-Click here to start designing.
+Click to start designing your very own pins, templates, and all kinds of printables.
 (I don’t get a commission from Canva, but I use it and love it)

 Want to monetize your blog?

 These courses teach you everything you need to know to make affiliate marketing work for you.

 Learn from Robin and Lesley through an amazing series of video modules.

 From newbie to advanced there’s something for everyone.

 Learn about the Blogging and Affiliate Marketing Course for Beginners.

 Since I had already had some blogging and affiliate marketing experience, I personally took the Affiliate Marketing Business Bundle (which consisted of three courses) and in addition took the Amazon Associates Masterclass.

 This affiliate marketing company has product bundles they put together several times per year.
 Every year is a bit different although some come back due to popularity.

 The bundles feature hundreds of carefully selected products produced by bloggers at crazy discounts.